Fine Art BA (Hons) (with Foundation Year)

 From the beginning of the first year there is an emphasis on the rudimental elements of drawing which tracks through to a broader conversation regarding the holistic practice and position of contemporary drawing.
 The aim is for you to gain an understanding of the applications and uses of drawing as an investigative tool.
-The study of drawing for all three years extends to life drawing sessions, which are led by a specialist tutor and occur on a weekly basis.
+In recent years, this has extended to life drawing sessions led by a specialist tutor.

 Through group critiques, seminars and the systematic deconstruction of signs and representational systems, you will develop your critical thinking and visual awareness.
 One to one tutorials, exposure to professional exhibiting artists and the in depth study of their work will improve and inform your practice at all levels.
 The reflection on your own work and the study of the work of others will be documented in your own Contextual and Personal Journals.

-You will be presented with opportunities to develop technical skills through specialist induction sessions in wood, metal, plaster, print, colour theory, stretcher-making, 3D modelling as well as other digitally based inductions (which have recently included introductions to programming at FACT).
+You will be presented with opportunities to develop technical skills through specialist induction sessions in wood, metal, plaster, print, colour theory, stretcher-making, 3D modelling as well as other digitally based inductions.

 This chronological lecture series introduces you to key events, styles and movements in the history of art and design, starting in Antiquity and ending with modern/postmodern art in the late 20th century.
 The lecture and seminar series is organised in five chronological period blocks.
 Within each block, thematic topics will draw together cross-disciplinary content relating to diverse aspects of historical art and design practices, from painting and sculpture to ceramics, fashion and graphic design.
 Themes of the study include concepts of the self and the body; the social and political role of art and design history; inhabiting the material world; producing and consuming art and design.
 Each block will also contain a key reading, which will introduce students to a range of critical thinkers.
 Each block lasts five weeks and includes one full day for a site visit.